rachanahegde/python-pro-bootcamp-intermediate-projects/README.md

 <h2> Day 25: The U.S. States Game </h2>
 This project involved learning to work with CSV data and the Pandas library.
 The U.S. States Game helps you learn all the states names by using a blank map of the US to guess the names of states.

+<h2> Day 26: The NATO Alphabet Project </h2>
+Learned about dictionary and list comprehensions.
+This program allows you to spell any word you enter into the console, using the NATO phonetic alphabet.